 We’ll focus on the points where most Power BI setups start to struggle once things scale:

-- Why you don’t really know what’s being used across reports and datasets
+• Why you don’t really know which reports and datasets actually matter

 Power BI doesn’t stop at reports